Hiroki Iizuka (shogi)

-Hiroki Iizuka (飯塚 祐紀, Iizuka Hiroki) is a Japanese professional shogi player ranked 7-dan.
+Hiroki Iizuka (飯塚 祐紀, Iizuka Hiroki) is a Japanese professional shogi player ranked 8-dan.

-Early life
+Early life and apprenticeship

 Hiroki Iizuka was born in Tokyo on April 2, 1969.
 He entered the Japan Shogi Association's apprentice school under the guidance of shogi professional Tsutomu Matsushita in December 1982 at the rank of 6-kyū.
 He was promoted to 1-dan in 1988, and then obtained full professional status and the rank of 4-dan in April 1992.

+Shogi professional

 Promotion history

 The promotion history for Iizuka is as follows: